-Consistent with these considerations, our Board has determined that all of our directors, other than Mr. Leonard and Dr. David, qualify as "independent" directors in accordance with the Nasdaq listing requirements.
-Mr. Leonard and Dr. David are not considered independent because each is an employee of Unity.
+Consistent with these considerations, our Board has determined that all of our directors, other than Mr. Leonard and Drs.
+David and Ghosh, qualify as "independent" directors in accordance with the Nasdaq listing requirements.
+Drs.
+David and Ghosh are not considered independent because each is an employee of Unity.
+Mr. Leonard is not considered independent because he has been an employee of Unity within the last three years.
 The Nasdaq independence definition includes a series of objective tests, such as that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his or her family members has engaged in various types of business dealings with us.
 In addition, as required by Nasdaq rules, our Board has made a subjective determination as to each independent director that no relationships exist, which, in the opinion of our Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In making these determinations, our Board considered information provided by the directors and us with regard to each director's business and personal activities and relationships as they may relate to us and our management.
 There are no family relationships among any of our directors or executive officers.